nenuadrian/iOS-website-elegant-rendering-swift-app/README.md

   * Swipe to the right for BACK and to the left for FORWARD
   * Works in all orientations thanks to auto-constraints + the website being nicely mobile compatible

+# How to use
+Simply change the URL in ViewController.swift and update the icons and logos in the Assets manager.
+For more complex behaviour, take a quick look at Test/index.html and at the code in the ViewController to quickly setup JS communication between the app and the website and send anything from Geolocation data to user input.

 # Small test
   To test the JS callbacks between the app and a site, the Test/index.html file can be uploaded to a host and accessed.